curbengh/curbengh.github.io/source/_posts/tor-hidden-onion-nixos.md

 3. Set the `version` to 3, which is a [more secure](https://trac.torproject.org/projects/tor/wiki/doc/NextGenOnions#Howtoconnecttothetesthubfornextgenonionservices) version.
 The most noticable difference is that the generated onion address will be 56-character long, which is much longer than v2's 16-character.
 Tor already defaults to v3 since 0.3.5, but I set it just to make sure.
 4. `port` is to set the port number that the hidden service binds to.
 Recommend to set it to port **80**.
   * If you set it to "1234", visitor needs to specify the port number to browse your site, e.g. http://foobar.onion:1234
+  * There is no need to grant CAP_NET_BIND_SERVICE capability nor open port 80.
+Tor has NAT traversal capability and can function without opening any inbound port.
 5. `toHost` is location of your web server.
 In my case, it is the IPv6 loopback **[::1]**.
 If your server supports IPv4 (mine doesn't), you can set it to "127.0.0.1" or "localhost".
 If it's an IPv6 address, you need to wrap the address with square brackets **[]**.
 6. `toPort` is the port number of your web server listens to.
 The [next section](#caddyTor.nix) shows how to set up the web server yet.
 7. `extraConfig` is optional.
 The options I use here are only applicable if the server is IPv6 only.